sdcondon/FlUnit/README.md

 Cons
 - Inflexible in some ways.
 In particular, forces you to instantiate all of the objects that you want to examine in assertions in a "Given" clause.
 Sometimes its handy to be able to do this during the "When"..
 - Delegate params get unwieldy for even a modest number of separate "Given" clauses.
 Of course, can always do a single Given of, say, an anonymous object with a bunch of things in it - as shown above.

+## Next Steps

+Pre-v1
+- Take some cues from the vstest adapter for mstest - what am I missing re debugging, parallelisation, test attachments, instrumentation, filtering etc?
+- While separate result per assertion works well in VS itself, its not so clear on the command line.
+Is there a better way for the VS test adapter to work?
+- Easy QoL stuff - DontTestThat for ignoring tests etc..

+Post-v1
+- Have a crack at data driven stuff
+- More QoL stuff..